-LAWPAVILION FLASH ESSAY COMPETITION – second prize winner
+LAWPAVILION FLASH ESSAY COMPETITION – second prize winner90 views

 THIS ESSAY IS THE SECOND PRIZE WINNING ARTICLE IN THE LAWPAVILION FLASH ESSAY COMPETITION TO MARK THE 2019 INTERNATIONAL CUSTOMER SERVICE WEEK.